sarfarazwasim/instagram_stories/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm test`
+### `npx playwright test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Launches the standard E2E tests based on playwright runner.

+### `npx playwright test --ui`

+Launches the standard E2E tests with interactive UI popup in a browser, based on playwright runner.

 ### `npm run build`